AlexChaseThomas/BlackjackAnalytics/docs/ROADMAP.md

 - [x] Opening hand strategy warning for totals of 17 or higher
 - [x] Play again blended with betting prompt
 - [x] End of session menu with Play Again and Exit options

-### Key decisions made
-- No passwords collected — username alone identifies the player
-- DOB verified then discarded — only calculated age integer persists in data
-- numberOfDraws counts only additional draws beyond opening two cards
-- Recursive Main() used for play again — noted as technical debt, acceptable for current scope

 ---